igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 enabling latency monitoring of a connection-oriented communication from intermediate observation points.

-A spin period is a set of packets with the same spin bit value sent during one RTT time interval.
+A "spin period" is a set of packets with the same spin bit value sent during one RTT time interval.
+A "spin period value" is the value of the spin bit shared by all packets in a spin period.

 The client and server maintain an internal per-connection spin value (i.e. 0 or
 1) used to set the spin bit on outgoing packets.
 Both endpoints initialize the